oelmiedany/autoencoders-for-data-governance/README.md

 3. Open and run the notebook: [`vae_data_governance_experiment.ipynb`](./experiments/vae_data_governance_experiment.ipynb) in the `experiments` directory.

 ## Read the Full Paper
-For a detailed explanation of the methodology, results, and a broader discussion on the role of machine learning in data governance please read the [full paper] (https://1drv.ms/b/c/61e43c887e06eaac/EX7GH0tV7idPjUWw6Q73ZYYBbTg1ILnaXzSe81xOVy_2cA?e=U33R7Y)
+For a detailed explanation of the methodology, results, and a broader discussion on the role of machine learning in data governance please read the full article [here] (https://medium.com/@omarelmiedany/from-governance-to-insight-using-autoencoders-to-monitor-data-distribution-drift-9a66751fa32a)